BuidlGuidl/abi.ninja/README.md

 # ABI Ninja

-Interact with any contract on Ethereum.
+Interact with any contract on any EVM chain.
 ABI Ninja provides an intuitive frontend for contracts from most popular EVM networks, currently supporting:

 - **Verified contracts**.
 Pulls the code from [AnyABI](https://anyabi.xyz/) and [Etherscan API](https://docs.etherscan.io/) as a fallback option.
 - **Unverified contracts**.
 Two different options are available: